S3 method for merMod

 Character.
 Determines which information is returned.

-Currently, only fixed-effects terms ("fixed"
+Currently, only fixed-effects terms ("fixed") are supported.

 Numeric specifying the required confidence level or a named